emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 ## Rationale for the option properties

+[ This section needs to be reworked after assuming our RFC7959 interpretation. ]

 The Request-Tag option used to be critical and unsafe to forward in earlier revisions of this draft.